rishijeet/machine-learning-book/chapter-18-tensorflow-pytorch.md

     print(f"PyTorch Model Accuracy: {accuracy.item():.4f}")
 ```

-## Visual Explanation

-*TensorFlow (with Keras) and PyTorch are the two dominant frameworks for modern deep learning.*

 ## Summary

 - **TensorFlow** and **PyTorch** are essential for serious deep learning due to their flexibility and GPU support.